The following connection types are available in MapForce:

 Matching-children and copy-all connections

-Matching-children and copy-all connections belong to a separate type of connections.
-They map data between nodes with child nodes that are similar or the same in the source and target components.
+Matching-children and copy-all connections belong to a subset of target-driven and source-driven connections.
+Matching-children and copy-all connections map data between nodes with child nodes that are similar or the same in the source and target components.
 Copy-all connections are similar to matching-children connections but have only one thick connection instead of multiple connections, which prevents the mapping area from being visually cluttered.

 This section provides information about each connection type and the scenarios when these connection types are useful.